Public Events - Privacy notice

-Please refer to our Corporate Privacy Notice, Privacy Notice for Lost Child or Vulnerable Adult at Council public events and Privacy Notice for Photography and Filming, for further details of how we process your personal information and your rights.
+Please refer to our Corporate Privacy Notice, Privacy Notice for Lost Child or Vulnerable Adult (Public Events) and Privacy Notice for Photography and Filming (Public Events), for further details of how we process your personal information and your rights.

 1 Note that we may process your personal information on more than one lawful basis depending on the specific purpose for which we are using your information